mvrdevelopment/spec/proposal/tracking-attributes/proposal.md

 # Tracking Proposal

+We will support tracking systems with new attributes.
+By default it is intended that the tracking info will be a child of the fixture it is for.
+This uses the Kinematic Chain feature from MVR.

 ![Kinematic Chain](./KinematicChain.png)

+On the control side, you can use the encoders to group the properties also of the child fixtures.

 ![ControlSide](./ControlSide.png)

 | Attribute  | Description  | What will happen in visualizers  | What the Physical Value will mean  |